borntofrappe/game-development/01 Pong/Pong 8/README.md

   ball.x = player2.x - ball.width
   ```

-  The coordinates are incremented/ decremented considering how shapes are drawn from the top left corner, lef to right (and top to bottom).
+  The coordinates are incremented/ decremented considering how shapes are drawn from the top left corner

-- change the vertical direction, but keep the same trajectory (never going in the opposite direction from which the ball came).
+- change the vertical direction, but keep the same trajectory.
 This is guaranteed by including a random value which is always negative if `dy` is already negative, or accordingly otherwise.

   ```lua
   if ball.dy < 0 then